reimagined/resolve/docs/tutorial.md

 ---

 This document provides a step-by-step tutorial for the reSolve framework.
-Throughout this tutorial, you will create a single application.
-You will modify your application as you learn new concepts, so with every consequent lesson the application will become more and more sophisticated.
+Throughout this tutorial, you will iteratively develop a ShoppingList application and learn fundamental concepts of the reSolve framework.

-This tutorial will give you an understanding of the reSolve framework and its fundamental concepts.
-It is recommended that your familiarize yourself with event sourcing and CQRS before you start this tutorial, however it is not strictly required.
+We recommend that your familiarize yourself with basics of event sourcing and CQRS before you start this tutorial.
+You can find a curated list of resources in the [FAQ](faq.md).

 ## Table of Contents